nuttaponkhamkul123/parcel1.0/README.md

   - Increase and Decrease the amount of each parcel.
   - Can Export to Excel file as a report.
   - I forgot because I wrote this readme in 2021 that my is created in 2019.

+# Requirements
+ - Java SE 15
+ - Any server emulator that supported mysql and phpmyadmin(optional)
+ - Any Java IDE (I prefer use Eclipse)